NerTzhuLz/PhoenixBot/README.md

 Dev-level commands (That are related to the server):
 * ImportRelics
     * Imports all relics in "relics.json" into the database.
-Should only need to use this once ever unless you use...
+Should only need to use this once ever unless you use the next one...
 * PurgeDB
     * Wipes everything.
 Not meant to be used lightly.
 Probably requires you to use ImportRelics afterwards, unless you really like typing.